devvsakib/hacktoberfest24/README.md

 ## 🛠️ Project Goals

 - **Clone the Hacktoberfest Website**: Recreate the functionality and design of the official Hacktoberfest site.
+- **Utilize Tailwind CSS**: Leverage Tailwind CSS for a responsive and modern design.
+- **Use Vite for Fast Development**: Implement Vite as the build tool for a smooth and efficient development experience.
-- **Enhance with New Features**: Add unique features that can improve user experience and engagement.
+- **Enhance with New Features**: Add unique features that improve user experience and engagement.
 - **Foster Community Contributions**: Encourage developers of all skill levels to participate and contribute.

 ## 🤝 How to Contribute

 1. **Fork the Repository**: Click the fork button to create your own copy of this repository.
 2. **Clone the Repo**: Clone your forked repository to your local machine.
+3. **Install Dependencies**: Run `npm install` to install the necessary packages.
+4. **Start Development**: Use `npm run dev` to start the development server with Vite.
-3. **Make Changes**: Implement features, fix bugs, or improve design as you work on the website.
+5. **Make Changes**: Implement features, fix bugs, or improve the design using Tailwind CSS.
-4. **Submit a Pull Request**: Once you're satisfied with your changes, submit a pull request with a clear description of what you’ve done.
+6. **Submit a Pull Request**: Once you're satisfied with your changes, submit a pull request with a clear description of what you’ve done.
-5. **Engage with the Community**: Explore other contributions, provide feedback, and collaborate with fellow developers.
+7. **Engage with the Community**: Explore other contributions, provide feedback, and collaborate with fellow developers.

 ## 📅 Important Dates